-The financial reporting standard on related party disclosures requires the reporting entity to disclose:

-- (i) Transactions with its related parties; and - (ii) Relationships between parents and subsidiaries irrespective of whether there have been transactions between those related parties.
+The financial reporting standard on related party disclosures requires the reporting entity to disclose: (a) transactions with its related parties; and (b) relationships between parents and subsidiaries irrespective of whether there have been transactions between those related parties.
 A party is related to a party if the party controls, or is controlled by, or can significantly influence or is significantly influenced by the other party.